Virtual LANs are isolated broadcast domains within a network.

 VLANs tag packets to make traffic appear to be on the network, but they handle the traffic as though it were on a separate network.
 You can implement VLAN technology between the firewall and 802.1Q–compliant switches and routers.

-You can create VLANs on physical interfaces, such as ports (for example, Port1, PortA, eth0), on RED interfaces, or on virtual interfaces, such as bridge or LAG.
+You can create VLANs on physical interfaces, such as ports (for example Port1, PortA, eth0), RED interfaces, or virtual interfaces, such as bridge or LAG.